PTSD Secondary to Military Sexual Trauma: Building Your Case

 100% Rating

 Many veterans with severe PTSD from MST qualify for Total Disability based on Individual Unemployability (TDIU), which pays at the 100% rate even if your combined rating is below 100%.
-Under 38 CFR § 4.16(a), you may qualify if you have a single condition rated at 60% or higher, or a combined rating of 70% with at least one condition at 40%.
+Under 38 CFR § 4.16(a), you may qualify if you have a single condition rated at 60% or higher, or a combined rating of 70% or more with at least one condition rated at 40% or higher.
+Importantly, § 4.16(a) also treats certain groups of conditions as a single disability for threshold purposes — including disabilities of one or both upper extremities, or one or both lower extremities (with the bilateral factor applied where applicable); disabilities from a common accident or etiology; disabilities affecting a single body system; multiple injuries incurred in action; and multiple disabilities incurred as a prisoner of war.
+Veterans who appear to fall just short of the percentage thresholds may still qualify once these groupings are applied.
 Even if you don't meet those thresholds, 38 CFR § 4.16(b) allows your case to be referred for extraschedular TDIU consideration — so don't assume you're out of the running.

 Special Considerations for MST Claims